 C-415-2: Maximum Amounts

+Exceptions to the limitations for books and supplies require justification and approval by the VR Manager.
+For additional information, refer to VRSM D:200: Purchasing Goods and Services.

 The maximum amounts that VR can pay per semester or grading period for required textbooks and course-related supplies that are not included in tuition and fees are as follows:

 Community college: $1,005